termcrypt/termcrypt/README.md

 **The APGL-3+ requires that termcrypt can not be used in any proprietary solution.**

+### Contributing
+If you want to open a pull request, you need to follow the instructions in CONTRIBUTING.md

 ### Build
 Following commands require `git`, `rustc` and `cargo`